thomascamminady/LeTourDataSet/README.md

 and add the new entry to `src/domainending.txt`.
 Then rerun the notebook.

 ## Legacy code
 This code has been completely rewritten.
-The previous code, including the output, is in the `_legacy/` folder.
-Especially `_legacy/README.txt` should be read.
+The previous code, including the output, is in the [legacy repository](https://github.com/camminady/LeTourDataSetLegacy).
+Especially `legacy/README.txt` should be read.

 ## License (MIT)